akshara-a/Product-filter/README.md

-This is a simple product filter
+This is a simple product filter for E-com sites